-The European Computer Driving Licence (ECDL) is the internationally recognised qualification for computer users.
-ECDL improves learners’ understanding of computers and promotes efficient use of software.
+The International Computer Driving Licence (ICDL) is the internationally recognised qualification for computer users.
+ICDL improves learners’ understanding of computers and promotes efficient use of software.
 The course opens up a variety of opportunities through the broad range of skills it provides.
 The qualification is widely recognised by employers as proof of ability and competence when working with IT.

 |IT user fundamentals||Builds the learner’s confidence by teaching basic interaction with computers, from start-up to productive use and basic computer housekeeping.|

 |Using email and the internet||Helps the learner understand how to use internet and email in a safe and secure way, explaining key terms and developing fundamental knowledge of computer security.|

 |Security for IT users||Provides the learner with an essential understanding of how to use a computer in a safe and secure manner, protecting their own data as well as that of other users.|

 |Word processing||Helps the learner use a range of basic word processing software tools and techniques to produce appropriate, straightforward or routine documents.|